 Our starting point must be the decision in October 1307 by the king of France, Philip the Fair, to round up every Knight Templar in his realm and put them on trial for heresy, idolatry, sodomy and corruption.

 Philip believed the Templars were astoundingly wealthy and he had big debts to pay.
 But when his men turned up at the Paris Temple, the order’s heavily fortified HQ, the cupboard was bare.
-Knights had fled with whatever treasure was behind those immense walls.
+The knights had fled with whatever treasure was behind those immense walls.

 Templars in America – or not?

-So where had they gone?
-It’s normally assumed they fled to La Rochelle – a port where the order kept a large fleet.
+One popular theory is that they fled to La Rochelle – a port where the order allegedly kept a large fleet.
 This port is in south west France so the fleet then rounded the French coast past Brittany and on to England.
 From there, the Templars are said to have hugged the coastline until reaching Scotland.